miklevin/MikeLev.in/_posts/2025-09-18-daily-heuristics-ai-analogues.md

 first* permission default.

 The truth lies somewhere in the middle... revealing something about language.
-To use that expression, you have to say *the truth lies*... haha!
+To use that expression, you have to say *the truth lies*... ahaha!
 That leads a lot of people to say *"The truth lays"* but that's the 3rd-person present tense of the verb which means to put down and not that it is already there in that state.
 But I split hairs and digress.
 The best thing is *deny first* but be optimistic